C6-AshrafSAlalaqmeh/MERAKI_Academy_Project_4/readme.md

 ---

-<p align="center">Whether you're after an old favourite or inspiration for something new, we have the perfect recipe.
-Most popular recipe collections .
+<p align="center"> Whether you're after an old favourite or inspiration for something new, we have the perfect recipe.
+Most popular recipe collections.
     <br>
 <a href=''>Demo</a>
     <br>